obriencj/obriencj.github.io/source/projects/motorcycle/tu250x-kickstart/index.md

 [{% img right https://lh6.googleusercontent.com/-w1OpUyias3c/U9-1H7YPhDI/AAAAAAAAQIY/E9sJpv37D9o/s400/IMG_2816.JPG 400 300 Parts waiting to be installed %}](https://picasaweb.google.com/lh/photo/GP8b38orKfEidb3ih70qOo90Bmq-8q5KVhdpQ6O0Fv4?feat=embedwebsite)
-The internal pieces of the actual kickstart assembly are identical to those from an older incarnation of the this family of engine: the SP250.
+The internal pieces of the actual kickstart assembly are identical to those from the older SP250 incarnation of the this family of engine.
 These assemblies can frequently be [found on eBay][ks-ebay] for under $50 USD, although the completeness of parts can be hit or miss.

 [ks-ebay]: http://search.ebay.com/SP250+kick+start__W0QQsacat6028